alexmul1114/fmri_encoding_contrastive_learning/README.md

 Code and results files for fmri encoding with contrastive learning paper.

 ## Results
-Subject-specific results for all subjects and ROIs (untuned, regression-tuned, and CL-tuned methods) are available in multiple different formats as the "subject_specific_results.*" files.
+The Results directory contains subject-specific results for all subjects and ROIs (untuned, regression-tuned, and CL-tuned methods),

 ## Code